Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Fast estimation of conditional Kendall's tau matrix

 In terms of stock return modeling, Assumption \ref{as:structuralconditional} has the following interpretation: conditionally on a given market state or portfolio movement, the stocks of companies from different sectors/countries have equal rank correlations with every other pair from the respective groups.
 This could for instance be used for the computation of conditional risk measures.
-Note that we also assume that the blocks do not change with $\z$, which seems reasonable in our perspective of groups chosen from sectors or countries.
-For any fixed $\z \in \mathcal{Z}$, the number of free parameters is again reduced from $\frac{1}{2}p(p-1)$ to

-allowing for an improved estimation based on the averaging principle.
-Note that here the free parameters are functions of $\z$ and therefore live in an infinite-dimensional space, contrary to the previous section where each parameter was a real number.
+Note that Assumption~\ref{as:structuralconditional} only concern a fixed value of $\z$, and is quite general in the sense that it allows the existence of different block structures depending on the value of the conditional variable $\z$.